beemojs/beemo/README.md

 #### Publishing

-Now that Beemo and its engines are installed, let's move forward by publishing the package to NPM with public access.
+Now that Beemo and its drivers are installed, let's move forward by publishing your configuration module to NPM with public access.
 This is mandatory if using a scope.

 ```
 npm version minor